webpack-contrib/css-loader/README.md

 By default, the exported JSON keys mirror the class names (i.e `asIs` value).

+When `namedExport` is enabled, the `localsConvention` option is ignored.
+Do not use these options together.

 |         Name          |    Type    | Description                                                                                      |
 | :-------------------: | :--------: | :----------------------------------------------------------------------------------------------- |
 |     **`'asIs'`**      | `{String}` | Class names will be exported as is.                                                              |